-Last updated on October 18, 2023
+Last updated on February 5, 2026

 Lucky Clover | Illustration by John Stanko

-Once Upon a Time, there was this game called Magic: the Gathering.
+Once Upon a Time, there was this game called Magic: The Gathering.
 The creators of this game decided to take fairytale-type stories and mend them with this game.
 The result was Throne of Eldraine.
 And with the fairytale-MTG mashup came an awesome and amazing mechanic: adventure.

 Take Brazen Borrower as an example.
 The Borrower is the creature spell, and Petty Theft is the adventure spell.
 If you cast the creature, the spell is cast and resolved as normal.
 But if you cast the adventure spell, it resolves differently.